 We also ask about budget to set client expectations.
 This is particularly true in locate investigations.
 Sometimes a client will want to find a person on very short notice, or after a very long period without contact and limited information and expect to pay $100.
 This is largely due to a misconception about what private investigators do.
 We don’t have access to police databases (and any PI who offers to use “police contacts” to get confidential information is putting themselves and the client in legal jeopardy), we can’t get banking or telephone records without a court order, and if finding a person or doing a comprehensive background investigation was as simple as a Google search, you wouldn’t need to hire a private investigator in the first place.

 Our pricing is inclusive.
-We factor our investigative costs in to your budget, and with both our flat-rate and retainer-based investigations you won’t receive an unexpected bill for expenses or disbursements.
+We factor our investigative costs in to your budget, and with both our limited-scope and comprehensive retainer based investigations you won’t receive an unexpected bill for expenses or disbursements.
 We seek client approval before working beyond the initial retainer, or before paying unusual or unexpected expenses.

 Curious about our rates?
 Contact us today.